shaysugg/Resimage/README.md

 ## TODO
 - [X] Compress multiple images of a directory
-- [X] Resize to iOS and Android standard icon sizes
+- [X] Resize to iOS and Android icon sizes